 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-Canmore is one of Alberta’s best mountainside tourist towns (and one of mine and Dan’s personal favorites!)
+Canmore is one of Alberta’s best mountainside tourist towns (and one of my and Dan’s personal favorites!)
 With a range of fun and exciting things to do in Canmore in December, it’s a popular destination for both local and international tourists.

 But unlike Banff, Jasper, and Lake Louise, Canmore isn’t actually located within one of Canada’s National Parks – making it cheaper and more accessible for everyone.
 Sitting on the edge of Banff National Park, Canmore boasts some of Canada’s most impressive mountain peaks and is an outdoor playground for visitors.